 You can vary hummus tremendously by adding additional ingredients and changing the spices and oil.
 Experiment all you like, or try some of these suggestions:

-- Add 1 to 2 tablespoons pureéd sun-dried tomatoes or 1 to 2 roasted red peppers to make a vivid red variation.
+- Add 1-2 tablespoons pureéd sun-dried tomatoes or 1 to 2 roasted red peppers to make a vivid red variation.

 - Add a small amount of finely chopped vegetables such as spinach, carrots, peppers, black olives, or green onions.